 The Nikon D3S has a native sensitivity range from ISO 200 to ISO 12800, which can be extended to ISO 100-102400.
 The corresponding ISO settings for the Fujifilm GFX 50S are ISO 100 to ISO 12800, with the possibility to increase the ISO range to 50-102400..

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GFX provides a better video resolution than the D3S.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GFX 50S provides a better video resolution than the D3S.
 It can shoot movie footage at 1080/30p, while the Nikon is limited to 720/24p.

 Feature comparison: Nikon D3S vs Fujifilm GFX 50S

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the D3S has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the GFX 50S relies on live view and the rear LCD for framing.
 That said, the GFX 50S can be equipped with an optional viewfinder – the EVF-TL1.
 The table below summarizes some of the other core capabilities of the Nikon D3S and Fujifilm GFX 50S in connection with corresponding information for a sample of similar cameras.